lichen-community-systems/youme/docs/midi-events.md

 ## Note On

 Indicates that a note has been depressed.
 Conveys the pitch (note) as well as how hard the note was initially pressed (velocity).
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {